HarryLovesCode/Vulkan-API-Book/chap08/chap08.md

 }
 ```

-## `VkImageViewCreateInfo`
+## Image View Create Information

-Now, in Vulkan, we don't directly access images via shaders for reading and writing.
-We make use of image views which represent subresources of the images and their metadata to do the same.
+In Vulkan, we don't directly access images from shaders for reading and writing.
+Instead, we make use of image views.
+We can use `VkImageViewCreateInfo` to specify certain traits for each image view we want to create.
+Essentially, image views wrap up image objects and can provide additional metadata.

 **Definition for `VkImageViewCreateInfo`**: